 The lowest calorie meal at Olive Garden is actually a bit hidden… it’s on the Gluten-Sensitive menu and it’s the 6oz Sirloin Steak served with broccoli.

-As with the normal menu, the gluten-sensitive menu comes with a choice of sides – including a salad (with no croutons) at 110 calories or if you want something a bit more substantial, the Zuppa Toscano soup is 220.
+As with the regular menu, the gluten-sensitive menu comes with a choice of sides – including a salad (with no croutons) at 110 calories or if you want something a bit more substantial, the Zuppa Toscano soup is 220.

 And, with the famous Olive Garden breadsticks not being offered with a gluten-sensitive combo (as breadsticks contain gluten), you don’t need willpower to eat everything on offer for 470-580 calories.